amatsuo/amatsuo.github.io/research.md

 ---
 # Publications

+&ldquo;Decomposing Political Knowledge: What Is Confidence in Knowledge and Why It Matters&rdquo; Forthcoming, _Electoral Studies,_ with Seonghui Lee.
+`[Abstract]`{:.cl}{:#article4cl}

+{:.abstract}
+{:#article4abst}
+While political knowledge has been conceptually defined with two constructs – accuracy and confidence in factual information – conventional measurement of political knowledge has relied heavily on retrieval accuracy.
+Without measuring confidence-in-knowledge, it is not possible to rigorously identify different types of political informedness, such as misinformedness and uninformedness.
+This article theoretically explores the two constructs of knowledge and argues that each construct has unique antecedents and behavioral consequences.
+We suggest a survey instrument for confidence-in-knowledge and introduce a method to estimate latent traits of retrieval accuracy and confidence separately.
+Using our original survey that includes the measure of confidence-in-knowledge, we find that misinformed citizens are as engaged in politics as the well-informed, but their active involvement does not guarantee informed political choices.
+Our findings warrant further theoretical and empirical exploration of confidence in political knowledge.

-&ldquo;Predicting the Brexit Vote by Tracking and Classifying Public Opinion Using Twitter Data.&rdquo; (2017), _Statistics, Politics and Policy,_ 8(1) pp.85-104, with Julio Amador, Sofia Collignon-Delmar, and Kenneth Benoit.
+&ldquo;Predicting the Brexit Vote by Tracking and Classifying Public Opinion Using Twitter Data.&rdquo; 2017, _Statistics, Politics and Policy,_ 8(1) pp.85-104, with Julio Amador, Sofia Collignon-Delmar, and Kenneth Benoit.
 `[Abstract]`{:.cl}{:#article3cl}
 [[Link]](https://www.degruyter.com/view/j/spp.2017.8.issue-1/spp-2017-0006/spp-2017-0006.xml)